Mircea-MMXXI/azapy/predocs/Util_readMkT.md

 A `str` containing a single stock symbol or a list of stock symbols.
 The default is `[]`.
 * `sdate` : `date like`. <br>
-Start date of historical time-series requested.
+Start date of historical time series requested.
-The default is
+If `sdate` is not a valid exchange business day then it will be adjusted forward to the next business day.
-`'2012-01-01'`.
-If `sdate` is not an exchange business day then it will be adjusted forward to the next business day.
+The default is `'2012-01-01'`.
 * `edate` : `date like`. <br>
 End date of historical time-series requested.
 This is the date relative to which the adjusted data is computed.
-If `edate` is not an exchange business day it will be adjusted backwards to the pervious business day.
+If `edate` is not a valid exchange business day then it will be adjusted backwards to the pervious business day.
 The `edate` must be greater or equal to the `sdate`.
 The default is the current date, `'today'`.
 * `calendar` : `numpy.busdaycalendar`. <br>
 Is the exchange business calendar.
-If it is set to `None` then the NY stock exchange (as returned by **azapy** function `NYSEgen()`) is assumed.
+If it is set to `None` then the NY stock exchange (as returned by `azapy.NYSEgen()` function) is assumed.
 The default value is `None`.
 * `output_format` : `str`. <br>
 The function output format.
 It could be